-CL7046 The World of Late Antiquity
+CL7046 Passages to Late Antiquity

 ‘Late Antiquity’ is the name given to the period which stretches chronologically from the third to seventh centuries AD, and geographically from Europe, through the Mediterranean basin, to the Near East.
 Positioned on the boundary between the ancient and medieval worlds, it was an era of profound transition.
 This module explores these transformations through a series of overarching themes, including historiography, ethnicity, literary culture, gender, religion, and romanitas.

 - 10 ECTS

 - 100% Continuous Assessment